jokob-sk/NetAlertX/front/plugins/README.md

 ## ⚠ Disclaimer

 Follow the below very carefully and check example plugin(s) if you'd like to write one yourself.
-Plugin UI is not my priority right now, happy to approve PRs if you are interested in extending/improving the UI experience.
+Plugin UI is not my priority right now, happy to approve PRs if you are interested in extending/improving the UI experience (See [Frontend guidelines](/docs/FRONTEND_DEVELOPMENT.md)).
 Example improvements for the taking:

 * Making the tables sortable/filterable
 * Using the same approach to display table data as in the Devices section (solves above)
 * Adding form controls supported to display the data (Currently supported ones are listed in the section "UI settings in database_column_definitions" below)
 * ...